BrayanDsouza/ms365-powershell/README.md

 ## PowerShell Office 365 Management Scripts
-This repository contains PowerShell scripts for managing Office 365 resources such as users, groups, and licenses.
-These scripts leverage the Microsoft Online Services Sign-in Assistant Module for PowerShell to connect to Office 365 and perform management tasks.
+This repository contains PowerShell scripts for managing Microsoft 365 resources such as users, groups, and licenses.
+These scripts leverage the Microsoft Online Services Sign-in Assistant Module for PowerShell to connect to Microsoft 365 and perform management tasks.

 ## Prerequisites
 Before running the scripts in this repository, you must have the following prerequisites installed on your computer: